10th Anniversary County Workshops

 Community feedback was solicited from participants about their vision for Union County, using the following questions (click on the question to view responses):

 Abbeville County: Growing Entrepreneurs and Small Businesses—September 9th

-The Abbeville County Workshop will take place on September 9th with the focus being on Growing Entrepreneurs and Small Businesses.
+The Abbeville County Workshop took place on September 9th with the focus being on Growing Entrepreneurs and Small Businesses.

-Speakers will include Erin Ouzts, Chair of Ten at the Top’s Upstate Entrepreneur Support Providers Network; Dave Eldridge, CEO of Tri-County Entrepreneurial Development Corporation; and Brian “Zig” Ziegelheafer, Co-Founder and Leader of BGEN, Gaffney’s small business incubator.
-They will provide an overview of how to build opportunities for entrepreneurs and small business owners within a community.
+Speakers included Erin Ouzts, Chair of Ten at the Top’s Upstate Entrepreneur Support Providers Network; Dave Eldridge, CEO of Tri-County Entrepreneurial Development Corporation; and Brian “Zig” Ziegelheafer, Co-Founder and Leader of BGEN, Gaffney’s small business incubator.
+They provided an overview of how to build opportunities for entrepreneurs and small business owners within a community.

 Greenwood County: Cultivating Transportation Solutions: Models for Mobility—September 16th